SUKOHI/ClampBolt/README.md

 # Preparation

+First of all, execute `migrate` command from the package.

+    php artisan migrate --package="sukohi/clamp-bolt"

-First of all, you need to set `ClampBoltTrait` into your model like so.
+And you need to set `ClampBoltTrait` into your model like so.

     use Sukohi\ClampBolt\ClampBoltTrait;